Vaikom Sree Mahadeva Temple

 Vilwapatra mala

-Vilwapatras are offered to Lord Vaikkathappan as a special offering which is so dear to Him.
-He g
+Vilwapatras are offered to Lord Vaikkathappan as a special offering in the form of garlands.

 Read More...